Textiles, Apparel, Footwear and Travel Goods

 0 - 5

-The complete harmonized tariff schedule and more detailed information may be found on the Australian Customs Service Website page, hold curser over “Businesses” at the top > click on “Tariff Classification of Goods” in the table > click on “Working Tariff” in the list. > Use "Schedule 3" for General (non-preferential) rates or “Schedule 5 - U.S. Originating Goods" for preferential rates applied to US-origin goods under the US-Australia FTA or go to the tariff page.
+The complete harmonized tariff schedule and more detailed information may be found on the -- From main Australian Customs Service Website page, hold curser over “Businesses” at the top > click on “Tariff Classification of Goods” in the table > click on “Working Tariff” in the list. > Use "Schedule 3" for General (non-preferential) rates (used for above table) or “Schedule 5 - U.S. Originating Goods" for preferential rates applied to US-origin goods under the US-Australia FTA or go to the tariff page.
 See also the Current Situation of Schedules of Members.

 Taxes and Other Import Fees--The Goods and Services Tax (GST) is a 10-percent broad-based tax on the sale or provision of most goods and services in Australia, including imports.
 The GST is applied on the f.o.b. value plus duty.
 The first step in calculating GST is the calculation of duty against the Customs value.
 The duty is then added to the Customs value.
 Under the GST, the amount paid or payable for international transport and insurance is then also added to arrive at the value of the taxable importation (VOTI).
 GST, at a rate of 10 percent, is then calculated against that figure.
 Imported second-hand goods are treated the same way as any taxable goods and are therefore subject to GST.
 There is no GST on apparel items.
 Further information on GST can be found on the Australian Tax Office Website.